The rebellions, coups, kidnappings, revolutions, putschs, and all out

 the vicious cycle of guerrilla warfare and political tactics of the region.
 The absurdity of this premise plays out in

 all too human terms, easily placing the novel among Greene’s best.
-For the tragi-comedy mood, Our Man in Havana is thus the novel’s
+For its tragi-comedy mood, Our Man in Havana is the novel’s

 closest contemporary.